Category: Ergonomic Workstations

 Ergonomic fixed-height desks

-Ergonomic Fixed-Height DeskA fixed-height desk is a cost-effective option of setting up an ergonomic workstation.
+Ergonomic Fixed-Height DeskA fixed-height desk is a cost-effective option of setting up a radiology workstation desk.
 Double Black Imaging’s customizable options allow you to design your workstation according to the ergonomic parameters that match your needs and workflow.

 With the ability to add unlimited accessories, you can easily create an ergonomic workstation at less cost than a sit-stand workstation.
 Although not as universally ergonomic as a sit to stand station, any fixed height desk can be converted to a sit-stand workstation with the new Workfit-TX.
 Users can also enhance their physical support with the Verte Radiology Chairs to maximize comfort and reduce back and neck pain.